 He said: “To get ultimately to something like a $25,000 (£19,500) car, that’s something we could do, but that’s probably three years away if we work really hard.

 “In order to make cars more affordable, you need high volume and economies of scale.
 Because the other car companies make a lot more cars than we do, they’ve got way better economies of scales that we do.”

-What are your thoughts on popular classic car and classic bike brands looking at moving in to the electric vehicle market?
+What are your thoughts on the popular classic car and classic bike brands looking at moving into the electric vehicle market?